-- Continue to provide data and other support for interagency staff team working with consultant to complete detailed design for the Bus Rapid Transit (BRT) project in the east-west corridor.
-Also provide support for the planning study for the BRT project in the north-south corridor, which will begin in 2023 (See Figure 7 showing the BRT system). - Provide transportation planning assistance as needed (e.g., travel forecasts) for large-scale developments, neighborhood and comprehensive plans, and corridor plans.
-This includes assistance as needed to city of Madison Planning staff in completing sub-area plans on the Northeast and West sides. - Continue preparation of small area or project-level traffic forecasts for Dane County, City of Madison, and other units of government upon request. - Continue to provide travel model and data support and planning/technical review assistance on major WisDOT-sponsored Alternatives Analysis/EIS type studies.
+- Continue to provide data and other support for interagency staff team working with consultant to complete detailed design for the Bus Rapid Transit (BRT) project in the north-south corridor. - Provide transportation planning assistance as needed (e.g., travel forecasts) for large-scale . developments, neighborhood and comprehensive plans, and corridor plans.
+This includes assistance as needed to city of Madison Planning staff in completing area plans. - Continue preparation of small area or project-level traffic forecasts for Dane County, City of Madison, and other units of government upon request. - Continue to provide travel model and data support and planning/technical review assistance on major WisDOT-sponsored Alternatives Analysis/EIS type studies.
 This includes participation on technical advisory committees and progress and special meetings to address specific issues such as consideration of multi-modal transportation improvements in the corridors.
-The currently ongoing studies include the Stoughton Road/USH 51 (USH 12/18 to STH 19) Study, Beltline (USH 14 to CTH N) Study, and Interstate 39/90/94 (Beltline in Madison to STH 78 in Portage) EIS Study. - Provide assistance as needed to city of Madison Planning and Transportation staff with follow up planning activities to implement study recommendations from the city's Madison in Motion Transportation Plan.
-This includes the ongoing Complete Green Streets project to develop policies and guidelines for street design that balances the various travel modes and incorporates green streets concepts. - Monitor and provide assistance as needed to WisDOT with corridor preservation studies focused on access management, safety and traffic operations. - Continue to monitor and coordinate efforts among private and public groups concerned with rail corridors and their use, such as the old Union Pacific line from the City of Madison to Evansville and the Wisconsin River Rail Transit Commission's efforts to continue rail service in the Prairie du Chien-Madison-Fox Lake corridor.

-• Assist local units of government with other inter-jurisdictional land use/transportation planning issues and/or projects, as needed, and with local comprehensive plans or studies.
+The currently ongoing studies include the Stoughton Road/USH 51 (USH 12/18 to STH 19) EIS Study, USH 51 (Stoughton Road) North Study, USH 51 (Stoughton Road) South Study, Beltline (USH 14 to CTH N) Study, and Interstate 39/90/94 (Beltline in Madison to STH 78 in Portage) EIS Study. - Provide assistance as needed to city of Madison Planning and Transportation staff with follow • up planning activities to implement study recommendations from the city's Madison in Motion Transportation Plan. - Monitor and provide assistance as needed to WisDOT with corridor preservation studies focused on access management, safety and traffic operations. - Continue to monitor and coordinate efforts among private and public groups concerned with rail • corridors and their use, such as the old Union Pacific line from the City of Madison to Evansville and the Wisconsin River Rail Transit Commission's efforts to continue rail service in the Prairie du Chien-Madison-Fox Lake corridor. - Assist the City of Madison in planning for future Amtrak passenger rail service. - Assist local units of government with other inter-jurisdictional land use/transportation planning issues and/or projects, as needed, and with local comprehensive plans or studies.

-Additional 2023 work activities by city of Madison staff include continued final design for the east-west BRT corridor project, initiation of planning study for the north-south BRT corridor project, and follow up planning efforts from the Madison in Motion Transportation Master Plan, and other corridor planning efforts.
+• Additional 2024 work activities by city of Madison staff include supporting the planning study for the north-south BRT corridor project, follow-up planning efforts from the Madison in Motion Transportation Master Plan, and other corridor planning efforts.